FaraB-AID/Misc-Scripts/Single-Scripts/README.md

 # Single Scripts
 Single-file scripts that require you copy the text, then paste it replacing the indicated modifier.
+Most also include instructions for you to follow to customize or complete the script.

 ## Floating Text
 Paste this script into Context Modifier and follow its instructions to use it.